jamespjbennett/currency_exchange/README.md

 * cron job to reguarly update exhcnage exchange rates

 * if calculations and logic gets more complicated - split out into service objects and possible value objects

+* quotations can only currently be made/requested in based currency - make it so that the quotations can be quoted for in the converted currency too.